 ‘Too scared’: How Nepal violence is still hurting India border trade

 Markets are empty and people are spending less.
-Along the open India-Nepal border, that’s devastating for traders ahead of the festival season.
+Along the open India-Nepal border, that’s devastating for traders before the festival season.

 Raxaul, India – Ranjeet Kumar considers himself to be lucky to get any business from Nepal with the recent spate of violence in the neighbouring country.

-The 50-year-old runs a century-old shop of religious items in Raxaul in Bihar state in eastern India, barely 800 metres (2,625 feet) short of the country’s border with Nepal, and the last market in the area.
+The 50-year-old runs a century-old shop of religious items in Raxaul in Bihar state in eastern India, barely 800 metres (about 2,600 feet) short of the country’s border with Nepal, and the last market in the area.

 Recommended Storieslist of 4 items